-- Take a walking tour of Medellín and the see the city on foot and by cable car
+- Take a walking tour of Medellín and the see the city by cable car

 - Stay on a working coffee farm in Colombia's coffee region

-- Visit Tayrona National Park, regarded as one of the most beautiful protected areas in Colombia
+- Visit Tayrona National Park, one of Colombia's most beautiful protected areas

-- Stroll the cobble streets and walk the ancient ramparts of Cartagena
+- Stroll the cobbled streets and ancient ramparts of Cartagena

 |Day 1||Arrive in Medellín||Medellín|